 Due to its great production of wicker, Chimbarongo has developed a whole activity and economy based on handcrafts exportation.
 This lead to the creation of little individual workshops of professional artisans, in contrast to Colombian way of working in groups.
 The only difference between Chimbarongo lamps is their shape and density of weaving, since all artisans mainly preserve the wicker natural colour.

-More than 400 km south of Chimbarongo we enter the heart of the Araucania region, home to the native Mapuche people, who undergo a slow process of integration with the rest of the country.
-Within this area, generally stigmatized by violent conflicts, we have found a group of women eager to move forward and to share their valuable traditions with the rest of the world.
+More than 400 km south of Chimbarongo we entered the heart of the Araucania region, home of the native Mapuche people, who undergo a slow process of integration with the rest of the country.
+Within this area, generally stigmatized by violent conflicts, we have found a group of women eager to move forward and to share their valuable traditions with the rest of the world: the Ñocha Malen Collective.

 Thanks to the love and passion of the artisans, this adventure fills us with awe and pride.

 The workshops taught us again all necessary steps until the final piece.
 The artisan women use a natural fibre called ñocha.
-They collect it, then boil the leaves and dry them.
-It is now when ñocha fibre is ready to be woven and shaped as desired.
+They collect it, then boil the leaves and dry them, so finally the ñocha fibre is ready to be woven and shaped as desired.

-On the other side, the artisans started by learning and practicing the PET bottle cutting; they continued to weave the PET strips and the vegetal fibre.
-They used a wood mould in order to preserve the given shape and added a last band with gaps in the woven material.
+On the other side, the artisans started by learning and practicing the PET bottle cutting.
+They continued to weave the PET strips and the vegetal fibre using wood moulds in order to preserve the previously studied and determined shape.
+Nonetheless, each PET Lamp gets the creative and personal footprint of its artisans.

-We were amazed by the fact that each PET Lamp got the creative, personal footprint of its artisan.
-Their experience has been reflected in the rapidity and quality of their work.
-The 10 Mapuche artisan women have demonstrated their commitment with the learning process of weaving with plastic and improved their technique day by day.
+These women artisans’ experience has been reflected in the rapidity and quality of their work.
+They have demonstrated their commitment with the learning process of weaving with plastic and improved their technique day by day.
 The experience has proved to be successful since it represented an incentive and a recognition gesture to very talented craftspeople who live in the so-called Red Zone of Mapuche conflict.
-The first workshop achievements are the proof that hopeful projects can be born in a stigmatised conflict-affected area and contribute to improve the image of such a beautiful region.
+Already part of PET Lamp repertory of collections, PET Lamp Mapuche is the proof that hopeful projects can be born in a stigmatised conflict-affected area and contribute to improve the image of such a beautiful region.

 Alvaro Catalán de Ocón